 You can also enlarge the text on any Word document by clicking on 'view', then web layout, and finally using the slider at the bottom right hand corner of the screen to enlarge the text until it is readable.
 The text will be automatically re-formatted to fit the page to avoid the need to scroll left and right.

-The Community Council is looking to appoint two youth representatives (aged 16 to 25), who will work on a voluntarily basis to assist Councillors by contributing the views, issues and opinions of local young people.
+The Community Council is looking to appoint an additional youth representative (aged 16 to 25), who will work on a voluntarily basis to assist Councillors by contributing the views, issues and opinions of local young people.

 This is a real opportunity to take part in local decisions that have a real impact on the lives of those in the Community.
 The appointees will be able to attend Community Council meetings, take part in discussions, contribute views and opinions, but not vote.